melissamonk-NOAA/Vermilion_2021/doc/north.knit.md

 Estimates of recreational landings and discard since 2004 have been produced by the CRFS.
 This survey improves upon the MRFSS sampling design, with higher sampling rates and finer spatial and temporal resolution.
+Mortality estimates for the period 2005-2018 were queried from [RecFIN](www.recfin.org).
+Reported estimates are for southern California, all modes, and filtered to exclude fish caught in Mexican waters.
+Total recreational mortality estimates provided to RecFIN are also adjusted using species- and depth-specific discard mortality rates.

 *Discard mortality rates*